Online demand, tablets and cheap fashion lift UK retail

 LONDON British retailers who were able to tap consumers' growing love of online shopping and demand for must-have tablet computers, gadgets and cheap fashion enjoyed robust trading in an otherwise tough Christmas for the industry.

-A raft of trading updates on Thursday showed companies including Dixons Retail DXNS.L, Europe's No. 2 electricals retailer by revenue, Home Retail HOME.L, Britain's biggest household goods group, and online-only grocer Ocado (OCDO.L) reported strong sales growth over the key festive period.
+A raft of trading updates on Thursday showed companies including Dixons Retail, Europe's No. 2 electricals retailer by revenue, Home Retail, Britain's biggest household goods group, and online-only grocer Ocado reported strong sales growth over the key festive period.

-Primark (ABF.L), the hugely popular discount fashion chain, also delivered robust trading following a more muted autumn, while plus-size retailer N Brown (BWNG.L) said its online sales now accounted for over half of overall revenue as tablet computers take the place of traditional catalogues.
+Primark, the hugely popular discount fashion chain, also delivered robust trading following a more muted autumn, while plus-size retailer N Brown said its online sales now accounted for over half of overall revenue as tablet computers take the place of traditional catalogues.

 Despite signs the British economy is improving, household incomes have stayed under pressure as inflation outstrips average pay rises, and retailers' Christmas trading updates have shown mixed results.

-The standout performers, such as Next (NXT.L) and John Lewis , have made a virtue of both their websites and their physical shops.
-Those that failed to excel online, including Morrisons (MRW.L), Debenhams (DEB.L) and Marks & Spencer (MKS.L), have struggled.
+The standout performers, such as Next and John Lewis, have made a virtue of both their websites and their physical shops.
+Those that failed to excel online, including Morrisons, Debenhams and Marks & Spencer, have struggled.

 Industry data published last week showed that while total UK retail sales were up 1.8 percent year-on-year in December, online sales of non-food products grew 19.2 percent, the highest growth in four years, reflecting the speed of the shift in demand from physical stores to the Internet.